Cadi Ayyad University

+Cadi Ayyad University (جامعة القاضي عياض, Université Cadi Ayyad), also known as the University of Marrakesh, is a public university in Morocco and one of the largest higher education institutions in the country.

+Established in 1978, the university operates a network of institutions across the Marrakesh-Safi region, with campuses located in Marrakesh, Kalaat Sraghna, Essaouira and Safi.

-Cadi Ayyad University (جامعة القاضي عياض, Université Cadi Ayyad), also known as the University of Marrakesh, is one of the largest universities in Morocco.
-One of its associated colleges, the École nationale des sciences appliquées de Marrakech (ENSA Marrakech), was created in 2000 by the Ministry of Higher Education and specializes in engineering and scientific research.
-Cadi Ayyad University was established in 1978 and operates 13 institutions in the Marrakesh-Safi region of Morocco in four main cities, including Kalaat Sraghna, Essaouira and Safi in addition to Marrakesh.
+Among its affiliated institutions is the École nationale des sciences appliquées de Marrakech (ENSA Marrakech), established in 2000 by the Ministry of Higher Education and specializing in engineering education and scientific research.

-Branches of study

-Cadi Ayyad University has established, since 1978, 13 institutions, which are:
+Academic structure

+Since its establishment in 1978, Cadi Ayyad University has developed a network of higher education institutions across the Marrakesh-Safi region.
+These include: